shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/guides/installing_app.md

   tk-desktop: "@settings.tk-desktop.project"
 ```

 Follow the include: open `config/env/includes/settings/tk-desktop.yml` and find the `settings.tk-desktop.project` block.
-In that block you’ll see the following:
+In that block you’ll see the following:<br/><br/>

 ```
 apps:
   tk-multi-pythonconsole: